talon-one/TalonOneJavaSdk/docs/ManagementApi.md

         //manager_auth.setApiKeyPrefix("Token");

         ManagementApi apiInstance = new ManagementApi(defaultClient);
-        Integer applicationId = 56; // Integer | The ID of the Application.
+        Long applicationId = 56; // Long | The ID of the Application.
 It is displayed in your Talon.One deployment URL.
-        Integer campaignId = 56; // Integer | The ID of the campaign.
+        Long campaignId = 56; // Long | The ID of the campaign.
 It is displayed in your Talon.One deployment URL.
-        Integer rulesetId = 56; // Integer | The ID of the ruleset.
+        Long rulesetId = 56; // Long | The ID of the ruleset.
         try {
             Ruleset result = apiInstance.getRuleset(applicationId, campaignId, rulesetId);
             System.out.println(result);